sugarlabs/musicblocks/guide/README.md

 stair plays in increasing order of frequency first, then in decreasing order of frequency as well, completing a scale.

-The *Save stack* button will export pitch stacks.
+Clicking the wave icon shown in the widget will subdivide the pitch stacks according to the musical proportions defined in the widget's input fields.The *Save stack* button will export pitch stacks.
 For example, in the above configuration, the output from pressing the *Save stack* button is shown below: